drshpackz/High-Profit-Cars-Finn/README.md

 │   └── model_evaluation.py       # Python module for model evaluation functions
 ├── config.py        # Python module for storing hyperparameter values and other configurations ├── README.md        # Project documentation and instructions
-└── requirements.txt # Text file containing the required packages and versions for the project'''
+└── requirements.txt # Text file containing the required packages and versions for the project
+'''